 - Training or Orientation, if essential to the service and is conducted within one month prior to the service can be counted as service

-- Service for a club or civic organization will not count as service.
-This includes: preparing for a meeting, serving on committees, and other operations of the organization
+- Service benefiting only the membership of a club or civic organization will not count as service.
+This includes: preparing for a meeting, serving on committees, and other operations of the organization. *Service must address a humanitarian issue.
+(Example: A President of a student organization cannot count time spent setting up meetings or preparing materials, as this 1) falls under their duties/responsibilities, and 2) benefits only the student organization.)

-- Service for a religious organization will not count as service.
-This includes: youth groups, worship services, parking, and other tasks related to the operation of the religious organization
+- Service benefiting only the membership of a religious organization will not count as service.
+This includes: youth groups, worship services, parking, and other tasks related to the operation of the religious organization. *Service must address a humanitarian issue.
+(Example: A student watching children during a church service cannot count the time because it benefits only the members of the religious organization.)

 - Religious instruction of any sort does not count as service.
 If instruction is for a community educational interfaith purpose, e-mail email@example.com to see if your hours will count